Malpasset Dam: Construction

-The dam was a doubly curved equal angle arch type with variable radius.
+The structure was a doubly curved, equal-angle, arch-type dam with variable radius.
 It was built to supply drinking and irrigation water for the region.
 Construction began in April 1952 and was finished in 1954.
-Another source reports that construction began as early as 1941.
+Another source reported that construction began as early as 1941.
 Delays due to lack of funding and labor strikes interrupted construction a few times.
 The project was led by well-known French engineer André Coyne.
 Construction cost 580 million francs (by 1955 prices), and was funded and owned by Var département.
 Concurrent with the dam construction, the A8 autoroute was also being built 1,400 m further down the course of the Reyran from the dam location.